 and, therefore, $\mathbf{P}$ acts as a hyperbolic singularity of $S_i$.
 Finally, the saddle-node duality comes from the fact that both non-trivial eigenvalues above have no imaginary parts. \end{proof}

-In other words, under WFH, the slow manifold $\mathcal{M}_i$ is, at minimum, locally a graph.
+In other words, under \cref{sec:framework:sub:blowup:eq:weak_fund_hypo}, the slow manifold $\mathcal{M}_i$ is, at the very least, locally a graph.
 More than that, it is the entry-point for the external dynamics to the cylinder.
-Besides that, it is normally hyperbolic at its full extend, assuring then not only persistence and well-behaved stability for its invariant compact parts, but also that $\mathcal{M}_i$ is always attracting or repelling the all around (layer) dynamics.
-All this nice properties comes at the low cost of WFH.
-Therefore, it is not a surprise that, for every system studied below, we require at least WFH, but also always test for SFH, whose importance will become clear when studying affine systems.
+Besides that, it is normally hyperbolic at its full extension, assuring then not only persistence and well-behaved stability for its invariant compact parts, but also that $\mathcal{M}_i$ is always attracting or repelling the surrounding (layer) dynamics.
+All these nice properties come at the low cost of \cref{sec:framework:sub:blowup:eq:weak_fund_hypo}.
+Therefore, it is not a surprise that, for every system studied below, we require at least \cref{sec:framework:sub:blowup:eq:weak_fund_hypo}, but also always test for \cref{sec:framework:sub:blowup:eq:strong_fund_hypo}, whose importance will become clear when studying affine systems.